-Common stock offered By AECOM 19,888,797 shares By the selling stockholders 15,261,203 shares Total 35,150,000 shares Common stock to be outstanding after this offering 92,335,201 shares Over-allotment option 5,272,500 shares Net Proceeds We expect the net proceeds to us from this offering to be \$371.4 million (\$470.4 million if the underwriters exercise their over-allotment option), after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses, based upon an initial public offering price of \$20.00 per share and a \$1.23 per share in underwriting discounts and commissions.
+Common stock offered By AECOM 19,888,797 shares By the selling stockholders 15,261,203 shares Total 35,150,000 shares Common stock to be outstanding after this offering 92,335,201 shares Over-allotment option 5,272,500 shares Net Proceeds We expect the net proceeds to us from this offering to be \$355.2 million (\$449.4 million if the underwriters exercise their over-allotment option), after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses, based upon an assumed initial public offering price of \$19.00 per share, which is the midpoint of the offering range indicated on the cover of this prospectus, and an assumed \$1.14 per share in underwriting discounts and commissions.
 We will not receive any proceeds from the sale of shares by the selling stockholders.
 Use of proceeds To repay borrowings under our credit facilities and our outstanding 8 /8% senior notes due 2012, allow employees under our stock purchase plan to diversify their holdings and use the remaining proceeds for general corporate purposes, including possible future acquisitions.
 We will not receive any of the proceeds from the sale of shares by the selling stockholders.
 See "Use of Proceeds" for additional information.
 Dividends We do not anticipate paying any cash dividends in the foreseeable future.